 After an hour of discussion, the board narrowly voted to support the project 7-6-2.

 Applicant Claude-Anthony Marengo sought a Site Development Permit and Coastal Development Permit for demolition of an existing 2,578-square- foot single-story residence and 639-square-foot building to construct a new two-story-over-basement 6,927-square-foot single-family residence on a 0.27-acre site located at 8470 El Paseo Grande.
-The beachfront property sits next to a house that is slated to be developed into a property that will be larger than the Black Halibut project.

 When heard at the La Jolla Shores Permit Review Committee (PRC), a LJCPA sub-committee, the project was approved 4-2-0 after two reviews.